parakalan/pattern-code/README.md

 # Twelfth Std Project

-Generated the code for star patterns used in programming tests.
+Generates the code for star patterns used in programming tests.